 If a person notices any of these symptoms, it is important to seek consultation with a doctor.

 Foot melanoma usually appears on the sole or under a toenail but can appear anywhere on the foot or ankle.
-One set of 2010 guidelines in the Journal of Foot and Ankle Research suggests an acronym specifically for foot melanoma: CUBED.
+One set of guidelines, called CUBED, may help differentiate between benign and cancerous conditions.

 This reads as follows:

 - Colored: A lesion has a color different to the rest of the skin.